OliverCadman/dept_ci_ms4/README.md

 * Navigate to your Settings tab
 * Scroll down and click "Reveal Config Vars"
 * Copy your Database URL
-* Temporarily add `DISABLE_COLLECTSTATIC = 1` to your config vars.
+* Temporarily add `DISABLE_COLLECTSTATIC: True` to your config vars.
-* Add the Postgres URL to your Environment variables

-### Amazon S3 Bucket Access Key ID and Secret Access Key

-To configure your Amazon S3 Bucket and obtain your credentials to add to the environment variables, [visit this link](AWS_CONFIG.md)

-### Stripe Keys
+* Check to see if your key `DATABASE_URL` exists in your Heroku environment variables, alond with your new URL as it's value.

-#### Connect your PostGres Database URL in settings.py
+### Connect your PostGres Database URL in settings.py

 * In your local environment, install the following packages:
     * `pip3 install dj_database_url`